 Exporting project data

-Click Export CSV (down arrow) in the top right corner to export project data.
+Click Export CSV (down arrow) at the top of the project list to export project data.
 The export includes only projects visible in your current view and filters.

 Available export fields include project details, invoice information, client details, and any custom mapped fields you have created.

-Click the Manage button (gear icon) in the top right of the page to create, edit, or organize your project statuses and tags.
-Here you can also enable custom client fields within your project views.
+Click the Manage button (gear icon) at the top of the project list to create, edit, or organize your project statuses.
+Here, you can also enable custom client fields within your project views.

-For more information, see Project statuses, Project tags, and Custom fields.
+For more information, see Project statuses and Custom fields.

 FAQ